Video submission is now closed

 - Should patients or staff be visible or audible in the video, then please make sure to fill out a (patient/staff) consent form and follow the guidelines of the ethics committee of your hospital or institution.

-- Make sure you carefully read the detailed Abstract and video instructions
+- Make sure you carefully read the detailed Abstract and video presentation instructions